 Much of the content in our ‘Way Ahead’ articles came from fellow leaders in our network.
 As they did, please send your ideas, additions, questions and challenges to me, and we’ll develop our advice with your input included.
 And if you need expert assistance to develop the leaders that will pave your Way Ahead to success, our team is ready to help – online, face to face, wherever you are and wherever you need us.

-- Teams working worldwide for clients in more than 60 countries each year
+- Expert teams worldwide, performing assignments for clients in more than 60 countries each year

 A true pioneer in leader employment, development and business advisory